 to be the de Rham cohomology of the tempered tube (notice that $\temptube{X}{{\hat P}}$ is an open subscheme of ${\hat P}_K$).
 We prove that this definition is independent of all the choices (Theorem \ref{thm tempered cohomology is weel def}).
 Finally, for $X$ smooth proper, we see that

 that is Proposition \ref{prop comparison with crystalline}.

 If we compare to the classical rigid case (see Remark \ref{dag}), then what we have calculated is an analogue of the {\it convergent rigid cohomology}.
 Moreover, if we want to deal with open varieties, $X$, we should consider the {\it complement} of the tempered tube of ${\overline X}\setminus X$ ($\overline X$ is a compactification of $X$).
-Complement, which, in the classical case, is given by dagger algebras (hence getting rigid cohomology), while here it will be given by fast converging or limit (as $r \to +\infty$) of $r$-log-decay series at $\infty$ (i.e at ${\overline X}\setminus X$) functions.
+In the classical case, sections on the complement are given by dagger algebras (hence getting rigid cohomology), while here they should be given by fast converging series (or "limit (as $r \to +\infty$) of $r$-log-decay series at $\infty ={\overline X}\setminus X$").
 We plan to study this subject in the future.

-{\bf Acknowledge} We thank for help and suggestions: Devarshi Mukherjee, Peter Scholze, Bertrand To\"en and Gabriele Vezzosi.
+{\bf Acknowledgments.} We thank for help and suggestions: Devarshi Mukherjee, Peter Scholze, Bertrand To\"en and Gabriele Vezzosi.
 The authors were supported by the following grants: UNIPD DOR2315777/23 "Algebraic Geometry and Arithmetic Geometry"; MUR PRIN 2022 "The Arithmetic of Motives and L-functions".